joaombpereira-eng/Agenda/README.md

 # Agenda
-Create a mini agenda with insertion and removal of contacts
+Application Agenda create a mini agenda with insertion and removal of contacts.

 In this agenda we can:
 - add a contact
 - select a contact
 - delete a contact
 - see how many contacts agenda have

+## João Pereira